 - It’s helpful in controlling insulin level and helpful in type II diabetes.

-- Keto diet should be done for a brief term and not for long run as it might lose muscles and can cause harm than good.
+- Keto diet is ideal for a brief duration and not for long run.
+Else you might lose muscles instead of weight.